Yubico/webauthn-recovery-extension/README.md

 This procedure is performed once to set up the parameters for the key agreement scheme.

- 1. Bob generates a new P-256 EC key pair with private key `s` and public key `S`.
+ 1. BA generates a new P-256 EC key pair with private key `s` and public key `S`.
- 2. Bob sends `S` to Mary.
+ 2. BA sends `S` to PA.
- 3. Robin chooses a unique public identifier `rp_id`.
+ 3. RP chooses a unique public identifier `rp_id`.

 ## Stage 2: Public key creation

-The following steps are performed by Mary.
+The following steps are performed by PA, the primary authenticator.

  1. Generate an ephemeral EC P-256 key pair: `e`, `E`.